We are delighted that seven of our departments have been ranked in The Legal 500 UK 2019:

 - Contentious Trusts and Probate – Tier 3

-This has been a very successful year with all departments remaining strong in their rankings.
+This has been a very successful year with all departments rising and remaining strong in their rankings.